mywork/eslint-config-mywork/README.md

 ## Usage

-We export two ESLint configurations for your usage.
+We export three ESLint configurations for your usage.

 Our default export contains all of our ESLint rules, including ECMAScript 6+ and React.
 It requires `eslint`, `eslint-plugin-import`, `eslint-plugin-react`, `eslint-plugin-react-hooks`, `eslint-config-airbnb`, `eslint-plugin-jest` and `eslint-plugin-jsx-a11y`.